jundalisay/sp/content/en/research/marco-polo/travels/volume-1/book-1/chapter-05.md

 ---
 heading: "Chapter 5"
 title: "The Kingdom of Mosul"
-description: Mao was a Communist Chinese Leader
+description: On the frontier of Armenia towards the south-east is the kingdom of Mausul.
+It is a very great kingdom, and inhabited different kinds of people
 a: "Marco Polo"
 c: "darkslategray"
-weight: 4
+weight: 6
 # date: 2025-05-10
 ---